fluxcd/source-controller/docs/spec/v1/gitrepositories.md

 This field takes precedence over [`.branch`](#branch-example), [`.tag`](#tag-example), and [`.semver`](#semver-example).

+**Note:** Azure DevOps and AWS CodeCommit do not support fetching the HEAD of a pull request.
+While Azure DevOps allows you to fetch the merge commit that will be created after merging a PR (using `refs/pull/<id>/merge`), this field can only be used to fetch references that exist in the current state of the Git repository and not references that will be created in the future.

 #### Commit example

 To Git checkout a specified commit, use `.spec.ref.commit`: